thunderbird/webext-docs/commands.rst

 .. role:: permission

+.. role:: value

-Use the commands API to add keyboard shortcuts that trigger actions in your extension, for example, an action to open the browser action or send a command to the xtension.
+Use the commands API to add keyboard shortcuts that trigger actions in your extension, for example opening one of the action popups or sending a command to the extension.

 .. rst-class:: api-main-section